Dada462/Niche-sauvage/README.md

 ```
 ![](/images/manette_notice.png)

-- Run the bluerov with a node command replacing the joystick
+- Run the bluerov with a node command replacing the joystick (X for switching to auto control)

 Control command had to be published on `commande`